rkusa/modo-threeio/README.md

 ![Settings](https://dl.dropboxusercontent.com/u/6699613/Github/modo-threeio-settings.png)

-## Call to arms
+## Status

-I've just started implementing this exporter.
-That is, consider to run into issues.
-You are welcome to open an issue or PR for what ever concern (issue, missing feature, suggestion, ...) you have.
+I've developed this plugin during a Modo trial period, but did not bought a license in the end.
+That is, I am propably not able to fix bugs that require testing in Modo.

 ## Build